tokio-rs/prost/README.md

 * Respects the Protobuf `package` specifier when organizing generated code into Rust modules.
 * Preserves unknown enum values during deserialization.
-* Does not include support for runtime reflection or message descriptors.
+* Does not include support for runtime reflection or message descriptors, but allows encoded `FileDescriptorSet` messages to be saved alongside generated code for use of consumers.

 ## Using `prost` in a Cargo Project